Pomax/are-we-flying/docs/index.md

 ...
 ```

 As long as we only need it for a few seconds, dumb is good: if we're banking, proportionally set the aileron in the opposite direction.
-Would we want to fly with that?
+Would we want to _fly_ with that?
 Heck no!
-But is it good enough to keep planes level enough to bridge the gap between takeoff and autopilot?
+But is it good enough to keep planes "level enough" to bridge the gap between takeoff and autopilot?
 You bet!

 And on that note...

 ### Handoff to the autopilot

-The final step in the auto-takeoff process is to stop taking off: once the wheels are off the ground, and we have a decent enough vertical speed, we should just turn on the autopilot and let it deal with the rest of our flight.
-For our purposes that's going to be "is our VS more than 100 feet per minute, and are we at least 50 feet above the ground", both of which happen _pretty_ quickly after takeoff.
+The final step in the auto-takeoff process is, of course, concluding the auto-takeoff procedure and handing things off to the regular autopilot.
+Once the wheels are off the ground, and we have a decent enough vertical speed, we should just turn on the autopilot and let it deal with the rest of our flight.
+For our purposes, that's going to be "is our VS more than 100 feet per minute, and are we at least 50 feet above the ground", both of which happen _pretty_ quickly after takeoff.

 ```javascript
   ...